 3 Children’s Museum of WilmingtonWilmingtonSee on map

 Kids can climb aboard a playful pirate ship, complete with pirate costumes and props, a cannon, a ship’s wheel to steer, buried treasure and a cave hidden behind a bead “waterfall.”
 Along one wall, a miniature version of Wilmington’s port lets little captains pilot ships up the river to load and unload with the cranes.
-Other activities include an art studio, the Toothasaurus Dental exhibit and the Teddy Bear Hospital.
+Other activities include an art studio, the Toothasaurus dental exhibit and a toddler treehouse.

 4 Kaleideum North

-The exhibits and environmental park combine to create a scientific playland where kids can explore and get hands on.
-Your inquisitive students will be drawn to the planetarium, interactive exhibits on the human body, a hall filled with physics experiments and the many opportunities to build and dress up.
-In the NC: Mountains to the Sea exhibit, they’ll learn more about the state’s geology, flora and fauna.
-And the environmental park’s four gardens, farmyard and river otters let kids get close to nature.
+The exhibits and environmental park combine to create a scientific playland where kids can explore and get hands-on.
+Your inquisitive students will be drawn to the planetarium, interactive exhibits on the human body, a hall filled with physics experiments, and the many opportunities to build and dress up.
+In the Mountains to Sea exhibit, they’ll learn more about the state’s geology, flora and fauna.
+And the environmental park’s gardens, farmyard and river otters let kids get close to nature.

 5 North Carolina Museum of Natural Sciences